MerBudd/Techiee.py/README.md

 ## Key Features

-- **🖼️ Multimodal Support**: Send images, videos, documents, PDFs, or text files, and Techiee will analyze them together.
+- **🖼️ Multimodal Support**: Send text, images, videos, documents, PDFs, or text files, and Techiee will analyze them together.
+Includes support for emojis, stickers and GIFs as well.
 - **🌐 Web & YouTube Integration**: Paste a website URL or a YouTube link, and Techiee can summarize or discuss the content.
 - **🧠 Advanced Reasoning**: Use the `/thinking` command or the `/settings` UI to adjust the AI's reasoning depth.
 - **🎭 Persistent Personas**: Set a custom personality with `/persona` or via `/settings` that stays active even after history resets.